raniyakhan/llm_response_evaluation/README.md

 ### future_iterations/

-Proposes new methods for evaluating LLM responses using more advanced (and costly) APIs such as GPT-4 and some Langchain libraries.
+Contains code for how I would've liked to evaluate the LLM responses, if I had access to more advanced (and costly) APIs such as GPT-4.

 --------------------